 After that, keep walking to La Bufadora- at the end of the street.
 You’ll know you’re there when you see a crowd of people in one spot looking over the edge of the wall facing the cliffs.
 The geyser blows about once every few minutes and shoots upwards about 100 ft. above sea level!
 You can also take a kayak tour and get pretty close to it from the water.

 Head back to La Misión and go out for dinner/drinks at La Fonda.
 It can be a bit confusing, because “La Fonda” is the name of the tiny town/street of bars and restaurants but is also the in the name of a few restaurants there.
 I recommend eating on the outside patio of the Original La Fonda restaurant.
 Great sunset view!

 Be sure to stop by the liquor store across the street from Caesar’s Restaurant to pick up some of your favorite bottles of wine from your wine tour to bring home (or a bottle of tequila!)
 We picked up a few bottles of wine from L.A.
 Cetto winery for only $6 each.

 After lunch, start your drive home- you need to buffer in extra time for the border crossing.
 While getting across the border to Mexico on the way is a breeze (you don’t even have to stop!) crossing the border back into the US takes awhile.
 It took us 2 hours with the Fastpass.
 If you have Global Entry or Sentri, you are able to get in a shorter line as well.

-See below for a list of things you can add to your itinerary that I wish I had had time for on my trip!
+See below for a list of things you can add to your itinerary if you have more than a weekend in Baja California!